PROJECT DETAILS

 • “El Helicoide de la Roca Tarpeya” in Caracas, Venezuela, would have been a spiral drive-in mall.
 Built between 1956 and 1960, El Helicoide's construction flattened the hill “La Roca Tarpeya” into seven gradually decreasing terraces, surrounded by a two-mile long vehicular double-helix that allowed drivers to park right in front of their business of choice.
 With a state-of-the-art mall with futuristic design, Austrian custom-made elevators and a radio station, El Helicoide would have featured over a hundred high-end boutiques, a hotel, cinemas, exhibition halls and a heliport.
 (Special thanks to Proyecto Helicoide).

-A book on El Helicoide, Downward Spiral: El Helicoide's Descent from Mall to Prison, was recently published.
+A book on El Helicoide, Downward Spiral: El Helicoide's Descent from Mall to Prison, was published in 2018.